dbmcclain/Lisp-Actors/README.md

        ))
     )))
 ```
 We say, "sort of..." because there is no guarantee of unwinding except as provided by a timeout timer.
 But if you specify a NIL timeout value, then no timeout will ever be generated.
+And then, if the worker Actor chain fails to respond to its customer argument, the unwind would never happen.

 So, to use the FILE-MANAGER Actor, we could do something like this:
 ```